parisepigenetics/RASflow_EDC/README.md

 ```
 The rest of the part `Control of the workflow` will be ignored.
 The software will stop after the QC to give you the opportunity to decide if trimming is necessary or not.

-- The shared parameters are correct (paths to the fastq files, metadata.tsv, outputs, single or paired-end data).
+- The shared parameters are correct (paths to the FASTQ files, metadata.tsv, outputs, single or paired-end data).
 ```yaml
 ## the path to fastq files
 READSPATH: /shared/projects/YourProjectName/Raw_fastq